 Born in Strasbourg, France, Antoinette Dennefeld’s artistic education began at a very young age, and included piano, theatre and dance.
 After two years at the University Marc Bloch in Strasbourg, she enters the Haute Ecole de Musique in Lausanne in 2006.
 During her studies, she participated in masterclasses with Dale Dusing, Christa Ludwig and Luisa Catsellani.
-She received the Mosetti grant two times (2008-2010) and the Richard Wagner scholarship (2009).
+She received the Mosetti grant two times (2008-2010), the Leenards grant (2011) and the Richard Wagner scholarship (2009).

 You are kindly requested to contact Intermezzo Management before any use of this biography